-As of December 31, 2018, the District had a claim outstanding for unpaid electric bills for street lighting.
+As of December 31, 2019, the District had a claim outstanding for unpaid electric bills for street lighting.
 The District is questioning their responsibility to pay these bills and the matter is in litigation before the RI Superior Court.
-The District has accrued and reported as an accounts payable in the financial statements as of December 31, 2018 all outstanding electric bills related to street lighting, which total \$625,391.
+The District has accrued and reported as an accounts payable in the financial statements as of December 31, 2019 all outstanding electric bills related to street lighting, which total \$776,893.
 The District is setting aside in a separate cash account funds to be used to pay the disputed bills.
-The separate cash account had a balance of \$483,223 as of December 31, 2018.
+The separate cash account had a balance of \$786,014 as of December 31, 2019.
+On March 18, 2021, the District entered into a settlement agreement related to this claim.
+Outstanding electric bills will be paid in accordance with the terms of the agreement within five days after the street light purchase price and energy efficiency incentive are finalized.